-The first International TVET Youth Forum will be held on 14 and 15 October 2017 during WorldSkills Abu Dhabi 2017.
-The event is the first of its kind and a unique opportunity for young professionals to shape the future of skills.
+The first International TVET Youth Forum was held on 14 and 15 October 2017 during WorldSkills Abu Dhabi 2017.
+The event was the first of its kind and a unique opportunity for young professionals to shape the future of skills.

-Over the next couple of months, participants will discuss specific global challenges with the aim to deliver their vision of the future to high-level policymakers and to spark a positive change.
+From August to the end of September 2017, participants discussed specific global challenges and delivered their vision of the future to high-level policymakers and to spark a positive change.

-Participants will work together to write a Youth Declaration on the future of skills and TVET and to present it to global decision makers.
+Participants worked together to write a Youth Declaration on the future of skills and TVET and presented it to global decision makers.

-The Youth Declaration will be the starting point of a powerful legacy, framing conversations that follow WorldSkills Abu Dhabi’s vision to trigger concrete global action.
+The Youth Declaration was the starting point of a powerful legacy, framing conversations that follow WorldSkills Abu Dhabi’s vision to trigger concrete global action.

-300 young professionals from 70 different countries, aged 17 to 32 with skills ranging from plastering and nursing to electricity and beauty therapy, will come together to work on the Youth Declaration.
+300 young professionals from 70 different countries, aged 17 to 32 with skills ranging from plastering and nursing to electricity and beauty therapy, came together to work on the Youth Declaration.

-They will work in specific Think Tanks that cover key global challenges on:
+They worked in specific Think Tanks that covered key global challenges on:

 Happiness & Tolerance

-On 15 August 2017, a kick-off event will be held in Abu Dhabi for participants to be inspired by leading experts in a variety of skills and to engage in collaborative team building activities.
+On 15 August 2017, a kick-off event was held in Abu Dhabi for participants to be inspired by leading experts in a variety of skills and to engage in collaborative team building activities.

-From August to end of September, participants will work in online forums on specific topics related to their Think Tanks, sharing their opinions, research and personal experiences.
+From August to end of September, participants worked in online forums on specific topics related to their Think Tanks, sharing their opinions, research and personal experiences.

-They will be supported by professional facilitators and guided by expert mentors on the selected topics.
+They were supported by professional facilitators and guided by expert mentors on the selected topics.

-After having collaborated online, participants will meet in person during the live forum in Abu Dhabi.
-They will hear inspiring insights from leading experts in a variety of skills as well as the TVET ecosystem.
-They will then participate in workshops and breakout sessions to finalize the Youth Declaration.
+After collaborating online, participants met in person during the live forum in Abu Dhabi.
+They heard inspiring insights from leading experts in a variety of skills as well as the TVET ecosystem.
+They then participated in workshops and breakout sessions to finalize the Youth Declaration.